 Our services typically last about an hour and include times of prayer, singing, listening to a sermon for about half an hour, responding to the message, and fellowship.

 Our worship services have a blended style, which means that we have a good mix of classic hymns and modern worship songs.
 Worship is led by a choir, praise team, and praise band.

 Our pastor preaches verse by verse through the books of the Bible.
 He believes that the best message you can hear on Sunday morning is from God’s Word.

 What should I wear?

 Most of our church members dress in a casual and comfortable style.
 You’ll notice some folks who tend to dress up for church and others who don’t.
 Feel free to wear what’s comfortable for you.

 Do you have childcare?

 We have a safe, clean, and fun environment for children to play and learn during the morning worship services.
-For children age 4 and up, they join their parents in the worship services on Sunday mornings.
+Children age 4 and up join their parents in the worship services on Sunday mornings.
 Of course, if you would like to bring children younger than age 4 into the worship service, you are welcome to do so.
-We also have a nurture room located near the back of the auditorium for mothers to take care of their children and still be able to hear the worship service.
+We have a nurture room located near the back of the auditorium for a parent to take care of their children and still be able to hear the worship service.